dotnet/docs/docs/csharp/whats-new/csharp-6.md

 [!code-csharp[stringInterpolationFormat](../../../samples/snippets/csharp/new-in-6/newcode.cs#stringInterpolationFormat)]

-The preceding line of code will format the value for `Grades.Average()` as a floating-point number with two decimal places.
+The preceding line of code formats the value for `Grades.Average()` as a floating-point number with two decimal places.

 The `:` is always interpreted as the separator between the expression